Continuing Education Requirements for Operators

 The continuing education requirements do not apply to chlorine handling, independent systems, operator-in-training, or bulk water delivery certificates.

-Should certified operators fail to take the required amount of continuing education; their certification will be placed in “not in good standing” until the requirements are met.
+Should certified operators fail to take the required amount of continuing education; their certification will be placed in “not certified” until the requirements are met.

 For further information or clarification, please contact the EOCP office at 604 874-4784 or 1 866 552-3627 (toll free).